 24 Sep Commercial & Residential Escrow – What’s the Difference

-Commercial & Residential Escrow – What’s the Difference
+Commercial vs Residential Escrow – What’s the Difference

 Buying or selling real estate property can be very overwhelming.
 As a real estate agent, your clients will be looking to you to help them through the process.
 Often ignorance of the steps involved can lead to frustrated and weary clients.

-In this blog, we discuss the difference in a commercial and residential escrow.
+In this blog, we discuss the difference between a commercial vs residential escrow.
 An individual looking to purchase commercial property may think the process is the same as when they were buying their home.
-It is up to you to clearly explain the difference between a commercial and residential escrow closing process.
+It is up to you to clearly explain the difference between a commercial vs residential escrow closing process.

 More Parties Involved